joalon/joalon.se/_posts/2019-09-30-Running-AoE2-map-editor-headless.md

 ![Resolution error](/images/headless-map-editor/aoe2-resolution-error.png)

 ## Python Argparse
-The python script doesn't need to change when using Xvfb, however we'll import the argparse library and add some flags to the script to improve usability.
+The python script doesn't need to change when using Xvfb, however I'll import the argparse library and add some flags to the script to improve usability.
 I used the tips in [this Stackoverflow question](https://stackoverflow.com/questions/27529610/call-function-based-on-argparse) for calling functions via a function map from command line arguments.
 Note that the argument parsing code must be located after any functions they call otherwise you'll get a "NameError: name ... is not defined".

 ```python
 import argparse